Skip to content

 See Spec Statements for more on JSON-LD output.

-Some sections—like Abstract and Status of This Document (SOTD)—should appear in the Table of Contents without a section number.
+Some sections—like Abstract and Status of This Document (SOTD)—should appear in the Table of Contents without a section number, or even be excluded entirely from the TOC.

-Add one of the following CSS classes to your <section> element:
+Add the data attributes to your <section> element:

 <h1>Abstract</h1>